 Find your zone using the map below or enter your zip code.

 Gardeners need a way to compare their garden climates with the climate where a plant is known to grow well.
 That's why climate zone maps were created.
 Zone maps are tools that show where various permanent landscape plants can adapt.
 If you want a shrub, perennial, or tree to survive and grow year after year, the plant must tolerate year-round conditions in your area, such as the lowest and highest temperatures and the amount and distribution of rainfall.

-This webpage is based on the 1990 USDA Hardiness Zone Map, which is one of several maps developed to provide this critical climate information.
-The USDA map is the one most gardeners in the eastern United States rely on, and the one that most national garden magazines, catalogs, books, and many nurseries currently use.
+This webpage was originally based on the 1990 USDA Hardiness Zone Map, which is one of several maps developed to provide this critical climate information.
+The USDA map is the one most gardeners in the eastern United States rely on, and the one that most national garden magazines, catalogs, books, websites and nurseries currently use.
 This map divides North America into 11 separate zones.
 Each zone is 10°F warmer (or colder) in an average winter than the adjacent zone.
 (In some versions of the map, each zone is further divided into "a" and "b" regions.)

 The USDA map does a fine job of delineating the garden climates of the eastern half of North America.
 That area is comparatively flat, so mapping is mostly a matter of drawing lines approximately parallel to the Gulf Coast every 120 miles or so as you move north.
 The lines tilt northeast as they approach the Eastern Seaboard.
 They also demarcate the special climates formed by the Great Lakes and by the Appalachian mountain ranges.